romanpauk/dingo/test/matrix/README.md

 and invocation model the full product of the same type with their container, scope, and request-strategy axes.
 The model classifies every case as supported behavior, a functionality gap, or an intentional constraint.
-C++ generation projects supported cases into a smaller witness set: the `full` profile executes every supported composition for resolve and invoke, and the `portable` profile executes every structural category.
+C++ generation projects supported cases into a smaller projected case set: the `full` profile executes every supported composition for resolve and invoke, and the `portable` profile executes every structural category.
 Both profiles additionally cover every feasible outer operator, container, scope, request-strategy, copyability, and movability combination for both operations.
 Aggregate tests pin each classification count.
 Functionality gaps and intentional constraints are not